Dear All,

-Dear All, This is regarding one of my close friend, he worked with a multinational company for 8 years and got 3 promotions.
+This is regarding one of my close friends.
+He worked with a multinational company for 8 years and received 3 promotions.
 He left the company on July 31st, 2024, and joined a startup in the same segment.
-Now his ex-company has added a non-compete clause of 5 lacs in his FNF.
-He should be getting 2.1 lacs after all adjustments but after the 5 lacs clause they are demanding 3 lacs.
-So, we will need your advice, and if we go through a legal case, it will take longer.
+Now, his ex-company has added a non-compete clause of 5 lacs in his FNF.
+He should be receiving 2.1 lacs after all adjustments, but due to the 5 lacs clause, they are demanding 3 lacs.
+Therefore, we will need your advice, and if we pursue a legal case, it will take longer.

-Please note: While others, Juniors and Seniors who left and joined my friend, got FNF and the relieving letter, and in the appointment letter, one non-compete clause was there for everyone.
+Please note: While others, juniors, and seniors who left and joined my friend, received FNF and the relieving letter, and in the appointment letter, there was a non-compete clause for everyone.

 Regards,